Deanwood–Minnesota Avenue Line: Changes

 In June 2015, WMATA announced a series of changes that'll affect the current U2, U4, U5, U6, U8, V7, V8, and V9.

 WMATA created the Deanwood–Minnesota Ave Line with a route designation U7 on June 21, 2015.
 This new route will operate between Deanwood station and Minnesota Avenue station along Kenilworth Avenue Service Road.
 This route replaced a portion of routes V7 and V8 which were discontinued on the same day.
 The new route will provide service along Kenilworth Avenue Service Road in order to improve on time performance to new routes V2 and V4.

-Also routes U2, V7, and V8 were replace by routes V2 and V4, V9 was renamed route V1, and U8 was shorten from Capitol Heights station to Minnesota Avenue station.
+Also routes U2, V7, and V8 were replaced by routes V2 and V4, V9 was renamed route V1, and U8 was shortened from Capitol Heights station to Minnesota Avenue station.

 During WMATA 2019 Fiscal Year, it was proposed to extended route U7 to Mayfair along the U5, U6 routing similar to the FY2015 budget proposal and U and V line study in 2015.
 It was also proposed for route U7 to be extend service from the Minnesota Ave station to the intersection of Minnesota Avenue & Ridge Road SE between 9 a.m. and 4 p.m. weekdays, and 7 a.m. and 7 p.m. on Saturdays to provide connections to the Minnesota Avenue shopping corridor.
 The changes were to retain direct connections between Mayfair and Parkside, Minnesota Ave station, and the Minnesota Avenue shopping corridor during the primary shopping hours and to improve productivity by rerouting and extending Route U7 to serve moderate to high density residential and commercial corridors as route U7 only have service along the Kenilworth Avenue service road.

 Performance measures according to WMATA goes as the following as of the FY2016 budget:

 On June 24, 2018, route U7 was rerouted along Kenilworth Terrace, Foote Street, Barnes Street, Hayes Street, and Jay Street to serve Mayfair to replace the U5, U6 which were shorten to Minnesota Avenue station.
 Also, route U7 was extended from Minnesota Avenue station along Minnesota Avenue to serve Greenway during the Weekday midday and all day Saturday.

 During the COVID-19 pandemic, Route U7 was reduced to operate on its Saturday supplemental schedule during the weekdays beginning on March 16, 2020.
 On March 18, 2020, the line was further reduced to operate on its Sunday schedule.
 Weekend service was later suspended on March 21, 2020.
 Additional service and weekend service was restored on August 23, 2020, including extending service to Greenway during the weekday peak hours.

 In February 2021, during the FY2022 budget, WMATA proposed to eliminate the U7 section between Deanwood station and Greenway due to low federal funding.

+As part of WMATA's Better Bus Redesign taking place on June 29, 2025, the U7 was renamed into the C35, keeping its same routing except serving the former U6 loop in Greenway.
+Weekday peak hour service was extended to Naylor Road station via Minnesota Avenue SE and Branch Avenue SE.